ljpernic/HQ3.1/src/pages/content/fiction/2021-09-13-Where-the-PHPH-Pebbles-Go/index.md

 "But who will make the artificial pebbles if the Ground Dwellers aren't to know about them?" asked Marnag.
 "What about our slogan—'Thought from the Thinkers, government and administration from the Real People, technical skill and heavy labor from the Ground Dwellers'?"

-"We shall handle that.
+"*We* shall handle that.
 When you go home, tell Earnig I want to see him at once.
 Brief him first.
 He and his Bureau will see that the job is done, and the Ground Dwellers needn't be told just what they are making.
 They'll be delighted to hear that We are planning a new kind of phph pebble to increase the interest of the game—they love it whenever one is batted clear away."

 Well, all this was last ganath.
 The new pebbles are in use.
 So far nothing has happened—unless you count the fact that, according to Myrwan, those peculiar radio waves have ceased.
 Let us hope that if his whole theory is correct—and Thinkers don't talk about their Thoughts till they're pretty sure of them—those alien beings have given up, decided either that they were mistaken and there is no intelligence here able to communicate, or that they themselves haven't the ability to interpret our answers.